 Employee Development Accreditation (Harrison’s Assessments International)

 All my coaching engagements have been meaningful as I love the partnering process to help executives and leaders clarify longer term desires and goals, so that they are fully motivated to adopt new actions and behaviours.
 It has been particularly meaningful to leverage the benefits of coaching for NGO’s and support them in their community work.
-I recently led a coaching programme for the Red Cross and helped them in their quest “for a world in which people respect and protect human life and dignity, and where people are ready to offer impartial and voluntary aid to help improve the lives of vulnerable people.”
+I recently lead a coaching programme for Red Cross and help them in their quest “for a world in which people respect and protect human life and dignity, and where people are ready to offer impartial and voluntary aid to help improve the lives of vulnerable people.”

 Helping clients align their “doing” with their “being”, and observing them gain clarity for themselves through the engagement process.

 To arrange a complimentary chemistry session with Wilson or for more information on coaching services email email@example.com